Olayiwola72/fastcash-backend/README.md

 # **Fast Cash Portfolio Project**
 **Fast Cash** is a cutting-edge digital banking solution designed to simplify and enhance financial management by providing users with seamless and automatic wallet creation for both local and international payments.
-This project demonstrates my expertise as a Senior Software Engineer, integrating robust backend and frontend technologies to deliver a comprehensive and responsive web application.
+This project demonstrates my expertise as a Senior Software Engineer 💻,, integrating robust backend and frontend technologies to deliver a comprehensive and responsive web application.
 ## **Table of Contents**
 - [Project Overview](#project-overview)
 - [Tech Stack](#tech-stack)